- 100% secure payment

 Costume builder in a fandom craftsmanship "best costume" poll

-A prop-maker in Berlin entered a hand-sewn franchise costume in a week-long "best costume" poll run by a fan community site.
-The poll requires a free forum account per vote and caps voters at one vote each.
-We confirm the account-gated mechanic, explain the 60% sign-up surcharge, quote €94 / $99 for 1,000 votes with account-verified delivery from German and broader European residential IPs, and pace evenly across the week with evening concentration matching the community's organic browsing rhythm.
+A prop-maker in Berlin entered a hand-sewn franchise costume in a week-long community "best costume" poll requiring a free forum account per vote and capping voters at one ballot each.
+The WIP-photo requirement qualifies the build for the craftsmanship scoring, but the audience vote — the public counter — is the one they need help with.
+We confirm the account-gated mechanic, explain the sign-up surcharge, and pace evenly across the week with evening concentration matching the European fandom community's browsing rhythm.

 For: Costume builders, prop-makers, fandom community members